Happy birthday, Ohio! Head to the Ohio Statehouse for a celebration 215 years in the making Sunday, March 4 from 12 to 3 p.m.

-- Join us for snacks and trivia!
+Join us for snacks and merriment!
 Test your knowledge of Ohio with trivia and prizes while enjoying birthday treats.

 This family-friendly event is the perfect way to enjoy a day downtown on Capitol Square.
-At 2 p.m. be sure to join the party in the Rotunda for a special birthday surprise!
 This event is free and open to the public!
 Affordable on-site parking is available in the Ohio Statehouse parking garage.

 Community event partners include:

-COLUMBUS, OHIO – The Ohio Statehouse will celebrate Black History Month throughout February with a special art exhibit and free historical performance each Tuesday at noon.
+The Capitol Square Review and Advisory Board (CSRAB) will celebrate Black History Month throughout February with a special art exhibit and free historical performance each Tuesday at noon.

-Living history performances will be presented each Tuesday at noon throughout February in the Atrium of the Ohio Statehouse.
+will be presented each Tuesday at noon throughout February in the Atrium of the Ohio Statehouse.
 Visitors will meet first-person interpreters who portray prominent African Americans in U.S. history.
 Each 45-minute vignette will focus on African-American history as part of Black History Month at the Ohio Statehouse.
-Each performance is rich with history, drama and adventure.
-The programs are presented by “We’ve Known Rivers,” which is a partnership of dynamic storytellers with a passion for history and education.
-The programs are free and open to the public.
-Click here for more information about We’ve Known Rivers.
-The programs will be streamed live by the Ohio Channel.
-If you or your organization would like to schedule a group to attend a performance, please contact Katie Montgomery at 614/728-3726 or firstname.lastname@example.org.

 Scheduled living history performances include: